Missouri man seeks exoneration in murder; 2 others confessed

 Gardner said the failure to turn over a lab report on the jacket was due to an overlooked email.
 She also called it irrelevant because the jacket was not used in the crime.

 Gardner and other critics said it was appalling that a man could remain imprisoned on such a technicality.
-The case spurred a state law that makes it easier for prosecutors to get new hearings in cases where there is new evidence of a wrongful conviction.
+The case led to passage of a state law that makes it easier for prosecutors to get new hearings in cases where there is new evidence of a wrongful conviction.

 That law freed another longtime inmate, Kevin Strickland, last year.
 He had served more than 40 years for a Kansas City triple murder.